objcio/articles/2014-05-01-animations-explained.md

 ## A basic animation

-The probably most common case is to animate a views property from one value to another.
+The probably most common case is to animate a view's property from one value to another.
 Consider this example:

 [ Animation of a rectangle moving from left to right ]

 Here, we animate our little red rectangle from `50,0` to `150,0`.
-In order to fill in all the steps along the way, we need to determine where our rectange needs to be at a given point in time.
+In order to fill in all the steps along the way, we need to determine where our rectangle is going to be at a given point in time.
 This is commonly done using linear interpolation:

 ```
 x(t) = x_0 + t * ∆x
 ```

-That is, for a given fraction of the animation `t`, the x-coordinate of the rectangle is the x-coordinate of the starting point `50` plus the distance to the end point `∆x = 100` multiplied with said fraction.
+That is, for a given fraction of the animation `t`, the x-coordinate of the rectangle is the x-coordinate of the starting point `50`, plus the distance to the end point `∆x = 100` multiplied with said fraction.

 Using `CABasicAnimation`, we can implement this animation as follows: